lowRISC/opentitan/hw/ip/hmac/doc/registers.md

 Received Message Length calculated by the HMAC in bits [63:32]

 When `CFG.sha_en` is 0, this register can be written by software.
-For SHA-2-2 256 computations, message length is 64-bit
+For SHA-2-2 256 computations, message length is 64-bit {MSG_LENGTH_UPPER, MSG_LENGTH_LOWER}.f
-{MSG_LENGTH_UPPER, MSG_LENGTH_LOWER}, and for SHA-2 384/512,
-message length is extended to 128-bit in line with [nist-fips-180-4] where the upper 64 bits get zero-padded: {32'b0, 32'b0, MSG_LENGTH_UPPER, MSG_LENGTH_LOWER}.
+For SHA-2 384/512 message length is extended to 128-bit in line with [nist-fips-180-4] where the upper 64 bits get zero-padded: {32'b0, 32'b0, MSG_LENGTH_UPPER, MSG_LENGTH_LOWER}.
 - Offset: `0xe8`
 - Reset default: `0x0`
 - Reset mask: `0xffffffff`